Highlights from the Ratings and Financial Report for ViacomCBS Inc. (VIAC)

 Analysts’ Opinion of VIAC

-Many brokerage firms have already submitted their reports for VIAC stocks, with Macquarie repeating the rating for VIAC by listing it as a “Neutral.”
-The predicted price for VIAC in the upcoming period, according to Macquarie is $47 based on the research report published on April 30th of the current year 2021.
+Many brokerage firms have already submitted their reports for VIAC stocks, with Wells Fargo repeating the rating for VIAC by listing it as a “Equal Weight.”
+The predicted price for VIAC in the upcoming period, according to Wells Fargo is $45 based on the research report published on May 07th of the current year 2021.

-Citigroup, on the other hand, stated in their research note that they expect to see VIAC reach a price target of $56, previously predicting the price at $92.
-The rating they have provided for VIAC stocks is “Buy” according to the report published on April 28th, 2021.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see VIAC reach a price target of $52, previously predicting the price at $26.
+The rating they have provided for VIAC stocks is “Outperform” according to the report published on May 07th, 2021.

+Macquarie gave a rating of “Neutral” to VIAC, setting the target price at $47 in the report published on April 30th of the current year.

 Insider Trading